-Anisotropy is one of the major aspects that affected soil behavior, and extensive efforts were thus exerted to investigate its effect on the mechanical properties of soil.
-However, most of the available studies focused on the pure sand or pure fine material with very little attention to the combined effect of anisotropy and fine contents.
-Therefore, in this paper, anisotropic strength of sand contains different fine content (f) of 5%, 10%, 15% and 20% was investigated using hollow cylinder tests under different principal stress directions of α=0° and 90°.
-For a given principal stress direction (α), it was found that increasing fine content resulted in decreasing the deviator stress (q).
+Anisotropy is one of the major aspects that affect soil behavior, and extensive efforts have investigated its effect on the mechanical properties of soil.
+However, very little attention has been given to the combined effect of anisotropy and fine contents.
+Therefore, in this paper, the anisotropic strength of sand containing different fine content (F) of 5%, 10%, 15%, and 20%, was investigated using hollow cylinder tests under different principal stress directions of α = 0° and α = 90°.
+For a given principal stress direction (α), it was found that increasing fine content resulted in decreasing deviator stress (q).
 Moreover, results revealed that all fine contents showed anisotropic strength where there is a clear difference between the strength under 0° and the strength under 90°.
-This anisotropy was greatest under f= 5% while it decreased with increasing fine contents, particularly at F = 10%.
+This anisotropy was greatest under F = 5% while it decreased with increasing fine contents, particularly at F = 10%.
 Mixtures with low fine content show low contractive behavior and tended to show more dilation.
 Moreover, all sand-clay mixtures exhibited less dilation and more compression at α = 90° compared with that at α = 0°.

 Estimation of Relative Subsidence of Collapsible Soils Using Electromagnetic Measurements

 Collapsible soils are weak soils that appear to be stable in their natural state, normally dry condition, but rapidly deform under saturation (wetting), thus generating large and unexpected settlements which often yield disastrous consequences for structures unwittingly built on such deposits.
-In this study, a new prediction model for the relative subsidence of stressed collapsible soils based on dielectric permittivity measurement is proposed.
-Unlike most existing methods for soil subsidence prediction, the new model does not require moisture content as an input parameter, thus providing the opportunity to obtain an accurate estimation of the relative subsidence of collapsible soils using dielectric measurement only.
-The new prediction model is developed based on an existing relative subsidence prediction model (which is dependent on soil moisture condition) and an advanced theoretical frequency and temperature-dependent electromagnetic mixing equation (which effectively removes the moisture content dependence of the original relative subsidence prediction model).
+In this study, a prediction model for the relative subsidence of stressed collapsible soils based on dielectric permittivity measurement is presented.
+Unlike most existing methods for soil subsidence prediction, this model does not require moisture content as an input parameter, thus providing the opportunity to obtain accurate estimation of the relative subsidence of collapsible soils using dielectric measurement only.
+The prediction model is developed based on an existing relative subsidence prediction model (which is dependent on soil moisture condition) and an advanced theoretical frequency and temperature-dependent electromagnetic mixing equation (which effectively removes the moisture content dependence of the original relative subsidence prediction model).
 For large scale sub-surface soil exploration purposes, the spatial sub-surface soil dielectric data over wide areas and high depths of weak (collapsible) soil deposits can be obtained using non-destructive high frequency electromagnetic (HF-EM) measurement techniques such as ground penetrating radar (GPR).
 For laboratory or small scale in-situ measurements, techniques such as an open-ended coaxial line with widely applicable time domain reflectometry (TDR) or vector network analysers (VNAs) are usually employed to obtain the soil dielectric data.
-By using soil dielectric data obtained from small or large scale non-destructive HF-EM investigations, the new model can effectively predict the relative subsidence of weak soils without the need to extract samples for moisture content measurement to predict the relative subsidence of weak soils can be avoided, which in turn saves time, economy and preserves the undisturbed nature of the soil as well as a reduction in the investigation costs and analysis time in the identification of weak (problematic) soils.
-The accuracy of prediction of the new model is assessed by conducting relative subsidence tests on a collapsible soil at various initial soil conditions and a good match between the model prediction and experimental results are obtained.
+By using soil dielectric data obtained from small or large scale non-destructive HF-EM investigations, the new model can effectively predict the relative subsidence of weak soils without the need to extract samples for moisture content measurement.
+Some of the resulting benefits are the preservation of the undisturbed nature of the soil as well as a reduction in the investigation costs and analysis time in the identification of weak (problematic) soils.
+The accuracy of prediction of the presented model is assessed by conducting relative subsidence tests on a collapsible soil at various initial soil conditions and a good match between the model prediction and experimental results is obtained.

 Experimental Investigation on the Shear Strength Parameters of Sand-Slag Mixtures

-Utilizing waste materials in civil engineering applications has a positive influence on the environment due to reducing the carbon dioxide emissions and the issues associated waste disposal.
-Granulated blast furnace slag (GBFS) is a by-product of iron and steel industry, and millions of tons of slag are annually produced worldwide.
-Slag has been widely used in structural engineering and stabilizing clay soils.
-However, studies on the effect of slag on sandy soils are scarce.
-This article illustrates the effect of slag content on shear strength parameters resulting from direct shear tests and unconsolidated undrained triaxial tests on mixtures of Perth sand and slag.
-For this purpose, slag – sand mixtures with slag content 2%, 4%, and 6% by weight of samples are tested under direct shear test with three different normal stress namely 100 kPa, 150 kPa, and 200 kPa.
-Unconsolidated undrained triaxial tests are performed under a single confining pressure 100 kPa and relative density 80%.
-Investigated internal friction angles and shear stresses of mixtures, that were determined via direct shear test demonstrated that the shear stresses increased with increasing normal stress and the internal friction angles increased with increasing slag content up to 4%.
-However, there were insignificant differences in shear stresses and internal friction angles for 4% and 6% slag content.
-The unconsolidated undrained tests demonstrated that the shear strength increased with increasing slag content.
+Utilizing waste materials in civil engineering applications has a positive influence on the environment by reducing carbon dioxide emissions and issues associated with waste disposal.
+Granulated blast furnace slag (GBFS) is a by-product of the iron and steel industry, with millions of tons of slag being annually produced worldwide.
+Slag has been widely used in structural engineering and for stabilizing clay soils; however, studies on the effect of slag on sandy soils are scarce.
+This article investigates the effect of slag content on shear strength parameters through direct shear tests and unconsolidated undrained triaxial tests on mixtures of Perth sand and slag.
+For this purpose, sand-slag mixtures, with slag contents of 2%, 4%, and 6% by weight of samples, were tested with direct shear tests under three normal stress values, namely 100 kPa, 150 kPa, and 200 kPa.
+Unconsolidated undrained triaxial tests were performed under a single confining pressure of 100 kPa and relative density of 80%.
+The internal friction angles and shear stresses of the mixtures were determined via the direct shear tests, demonstrating that shear stresses increased with increasing normal stress and the internal friction angles and cohesion increased with increasing slag.
+There were no significant differences in shear stresses parameters when slag content rose from 4% to 6%.
+The unconsolidated undrained triaxial tests demonstrated that shear strength increased with increasing slag content.